Browns hire former Buffalo Bills quarterbacks coach David Lee to fill same role

 Former Browns associate head coach-offense Pep Hamilton served as the team’s quarterbacks coach last season but left the organization Jan.
 9 to become the assistant head coach and passing game coordinator at the University of Michigan.

-As a result, Jackson moved Greg Seamon from tight ends coach to quarterbacks coach and Mark Hutson from assistant offensive line coach to tight ends coach for the Senior Bowl last month.
+As a result, Jackson moved Greg Seamon from tight ends coach to quarterbacks coach and Mark Hutson from assistant offensive line coach to tight ends coach last month for the Senior Bowl.

 Jackson explained he would use the college all-star game in which the Browns coached as a trial run for his reconfigured coaching staff.
-But Jackson ultimately became convinced he needed to add someone and hired Lee.
+But Jackson ultimately became convinced he needed to add someone, and he hired Lee after interviewing candidates, including former Browns quarterback Jeff Garcia.

 With Lee's arrival, Seamon will remain tight ends coach and Hutson will remain assistant offensive line coach.